chrispbradley/mooney_rivlin_cellml/README.rst

 Instructions on how to configure and build with CMake::

   git clone https://github.com/OpenCMISS-Examples/mooney_rivlin_cellml.git
+  cd mooney_rivlin_cellml
-  mkdir mooney_rivlin_cellml-build
+  mkdir build
-  cd mooney_rivlin_cellml-build
+  cd build
-  cmake -DOpenCMISSLibs_DIR=/path/to/opencmisslib/install ../mooney_rivlin_cellml
+  cmake -DOpenCMISS_INSTALL_ROOT=/path/to/opencmiss/install ../.
   make  # cmake --build . will also work here and is much more platform agnostic.

 Running the example